bufbuild-ru/docs/docs/reference/protovalidate/rules/string_rules/index.md

 # String rules

-StringRules describes the constraints applied to `string` values These rules may also be applied to the `google.protobuf.StringValue` Well-Known-Type.
+StringRules describes the rules applied to `string` values These rules may also be applied to the `google.protobuf.StringValue` Well-Known-Type.

 ## const